nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionInfo.endDebug` explanation in a readable form for connection termination or problem.
 This is intended for debugging diagnostic purposes only, not for displaying to users.
 It might have some details specific to the issue.

 #### ConnectionStatus
-Contains marshalled data with connection status.
+Contains marshalled data with connection status for frequent requests.

-`ConnectionStatus.state`
+`ConnectionStatus.state` high-level state of the connection described in the `ConnectionState` enumeration.

-`ConnectionStatus.ping`
+`ConnectionStatus.ping` current ping in milliseconds.

-`ConnectionStatus.connectionQualityLocal`
+`ConnectionStatus.connectionQualityLocal` connection quality measured locally (percentage of packets delivered end-to-end in order).

-`ConnectionStatus.connectionQualityRemote`
+`ConnectionStatus.connectionQualityRemote` packet delivery success rate as observed from the remote host.

 `ConnectionStatus.outPacketsPerSecond`